Block Armour features among CIO Review India's 20 Most Promising IoT Startups for 2019.

 According to a whitepaper by Deloitte on blockchain and cybersecurity, end-to-end encryption of data on a private blockchain may provide organizations with relatively high levels of protection when it comes to data confidentiality and access control.
 Mumbai-based Block Armour is one organization addressing this opportunity: It offers a product called Software Defined Perimeters, which blends private, permissioned blockchains with Transport Layer Security (TLS) and Software-Defined Networks (SDN) technologies.

-Copyright © 2018 BLOCK ARMOUR Pvt.
-Ltd..
+Copyright © 2019 BLOCK ARMOUR.
 All Rights Reserved.